friesen

 Books:

-The Reception of Philo of Alexandria from the First to the Twenty-First Century.
+The Reception of Philo of Alexandria.
 Co-editors: David Lincicum and David Runia.
 Oxford University Press, forthcoming.

-Playing Gods, Acting Heroes, and the Interaction between Judaism, Christianity, and Greek Drama in the Early Common Era.
+Acting Gods, Playing Heroes, and the Interaction between Judaism, Christianity, and Greek Drama in the Early Common Era.
 London: Routledge, 2024.

 Envisioning God in the Humanities: Essays on Christianity, Judaism, and Ancient Religion in Honor of Melissa Harl Sellew, Editor.
 Westar Seminar on God and the Human Future.
 Eugene, OR: Wipf & Stock, 2018.